Parenting Tips Backed By Research

 Think for a moment about how literal your child is; it’s probably given you quite a few giggles and stories to share.
 Their minds are very concrete at this stage of development, and as such they don’t infer conclusions the way an adult would at all.
 Life is simply taken at face value.

+Simple instructions that state or restate exactly what you want from them tend to work best.
 Keep the faith that your kids want to do what is right instead of assuming they are being intentionally obtuse!

-Connect The Dots
+Connect the Dots

-While obedience is essential for our kids to learn (after all, it can literally save their lives in some situations), so is understanding and reason.
+While compliance is essential for our kids to learn (after all, it can literally save their lives in some situations), so is understanding and reason.
 By connecting the dots in their minds for cause and effect, you are actually helping them have the tools they need to follow your instructions.

 Children are more likely to accept limits when we explain ourselves at first, so they can make sense of what we are saying.
+For example, you would say, “Hold my hand in the street because it will keep you safe,” instead of insisting on blind compliance.

 There are two caveats here.
 First, keep your explanations brief and concrete.
 Kids do not listen to long winded backstories.
 Next, safety comes first.
 In certain situations, it is better to be firm and insist.